Arkansas-Louisiana Conference President, 1994-2001

 At the close of the General Conference in St. Louis in 2005 at the age of sixty-five, Jim retired to pastor his home church in Dallas.
 Two years later he was elected President of 3ABN where he served for seven years, finally retiring at age seventy-five.
-He continues preaching and writing.
-He has authored six books: The Battle is the Lord’s; Keep on Keeping On; God with Us; God for Us; Fake News: How Satan’s Lies are Deceiving Millions; and Pillars of the Christian Faith co-authored with Danny Shelton.
-Jim looks back at his ministry in the Arkansas-Louisiana conference as a very rewarding time of ministry and a great love for the members and workers in the conference (Gilley, 2019).
+He continued preaching and writing, authoring six books: The Battle is the Lord’s; Keep on Keeping On; God with Us; God for Us; Fake News: How Satan’s Lies are Deceiving Millions; and Pillars of the Christian Faith co-authored with Danny Shelton.
+Jim looked back at his ministry in the Arkansas-Louisiana conference as a very rewarding time of ministry and a great love for the members and workers in the conference (Gilley, 2019).

 (2017, May 5).
 Leominster Seventh-day Adventist Church.
 Retrieved from facebook.com.

 Ever Loved.
 (2023).
 James “Jim” William Gilley.
 Retrieved from Ever Loved.

 Gilley, James W. (2019, Oct.
 31).
 Email to Rebecca Burton.

 A wonderful couple.
 I met them in Israel.